swabbur/Euclidean/README.md

 ```

 ### STL Compatibility
-Vector and Matrix classes are written to be used with existing STL algorithm.
+Vector and LinearMap classes are written to be used with existing STL algorithm.
 ```cpp
 Vector<3> vector;
 std::fill(std::begin(vector), std::end(vector), 1.0f);